eventide-project/docs/user-guide/entity-store/README.md

 The `include` named parameter returns selected data from the entity's cache record along with the entity.

-It's important to know that the cache record is updated _before_ any data is returned.
+It's important to note that the cache record is updated _before_ any data is returned.

 The most common use of the `include` parameter is to retrieve the entity's version along with the entity.